mlemgroup/mlem/Mlem/Models/Content/NewCommunity/README.md

 communityModel = CommunityTier3.createModel(from: response)
 ```

-Using protocols, I've implemented some syntax to make this less verbose.
+Using a protocol, I've implemented some syntax to make this less verbose.
 API types that can be converted to a community model have a `toModel` function, which calls `createModel` and returns the result:

 ```swift
 let response = try await apiClient.loadCommunityDetails(id: communityId)